Leyte (province): Early history

 The island of Leyte was once the location of Mairete, meaning land of Ete, a historic community which was ruled by Datu Ete centered in the present-day municipality of Leyte and nearby towns.
 It was the oldest city-state in the entire Eastern Visayas region.
 Before being colonized by Spain, the island was once home to indigenous animist Warays to the East and other indigenous Hindu-Buddhist Visayan groups to the west.

 Spanish colonial era

 The Spanish explorer Ruy López de Villalobos, first came to the island in 1543 and named it Las Islas Felipinas.
 When the Spanish government established a government in Cebu, Leyte and Samar became part of the province of Cebu.
 In 1595, the religious Jesuits established a mission in Carigara which preceded the mission established in Palo in 1596 and Ormoc and Alangalang missions in 1597.
 In 1735, Leyte and Samar were separated from Cebu to be established as a single provincial government with Carigara as the first provincial capital.
 Leyte had jurisdiction over Samar.
 In 1768, Leyte and Samar were split into two separate provinces.
+The 1818 census showed that Leyte had 16,244 native families and 56 Spanish-Filipino families.